 Garth frowned.
 “Only thirty-thousand?”
 He seemed to be getting annoyed again.

 “Well the fee also includes installation,” Hondo explained.
 “My salvage crew knows what they’re doing.”
 As if on cue, a couple of the smuggler’s men walked by.
 “Excellent!”
 Hondo exclaimed.
 “You two, get some men and help my friend here install his new shield generator!”

 “You got it, boss!”
 One of the men responded.

 “Now then, my friend, where were we?”
 Hondo asked, turning his attention back to Garth as he rubbed his hands together once more.
 “Ah, yes, that’ll be thirty-thousand credits.”

 “Alright,” Garth replied, pulling out his Pokedex.
 “This damn thing better be worth it.”
-With a few quick button presses, the Red Suns’ leader transfered the funds to Hondo.
+With a few quick button presses, the Red Suns’ leader transferred the funds to Hondo.

 “You can count on it, my friend.”
 Hondo grinned at Garth.
 “I wouldn’t be doing as well as I am out here if I was selling faulty wares.”

 “Yer a true slimeball, Hondo,” Garth said, patting the smuggler on the shoulder.